Chunk overview and setup Beta

 circleci-agentscontext.
 Select it by name to open the context page and view the stored environment variables. -

-Locate your AI model provider API key environment variable and select it using the radio button.
+Locate your model provider API key environment variable and select it using the radio button.

 -